Basque-ing in Northern Nevada Heritage

 Having opened in 2017 in Elko, Ogi Deli Bar & Pinxtos is a perfect blend of new style and old recipes.

 Ogi’s serves all types of draft and bottled beer, and imported Basque cider, which is ritualistically poured high, frothing into the glass and tastes dry and crisp.
-Drank in small servings at a time, Basque cider is something I’d recommend for a great start or end of a night.
+Drunk in small servings at a time, Basque cider is something I’d recommend for a great start or end of a night.
 Plus, it pairs beautifully with any item served at the Pintxo bar.
-Another old country favorite is Patxeran (pronounced PAW-CHUR-AN,) which is a sloe berry liquor, and is served at Ogi Deli & Bar as well.
-Come to Ogi’s, sit and talk with the locals, and if a game of Mur is going be sure to try your hand at a game… or three.
+Another old country favorite is Patxeran (pronounced paw-CHUR-an,) which is a sloe berry liquor, and is served at Ogi Deli & Bar as well.
+Come to Ogi’s, sit and talk with the locals, and if a game of Mus is going, be sure to try your hand at a game or three.

 Racks Bar & Grill